sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 Degrees of freedom as parameter counting!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At long last, I can finally give a definition of degrees of freedom that
+At long last, I can finally give a definition of degrees of freedom that I am
-I am happy with.
-Degrees of freedom are defined in terms of the number
+happy with.
+Degrees of freedom are defined in terms of the number of
-of parameters that have to be estimated in a model.
-For a regression
+parameters that have to be estimated in a model.
+For a regression model or an
-model or an ANOVA, the number of parameters corresponds to the number of
+ANOVA, the number of parameters corresponds to the number of regression
-regression coefficients (i.e. *b*-values), including the
-intercept.
-Keeping in mind that any *F*-test is always a
+coefficients (i.e., the *b*-values), including the intercept.
+Keeping in mind
-comparison between two models and the first *df* is the difference
+that any *F*-test is always a comparison between two models and the first *df*
-in the number of parameters.
-For example, in the model comparison above,
+is the difference in the number of parameters.
+For example, in the model
-the null model (``mood.gain ~ therapyCBT``) has two parameters: there is
+comparison above, the null model (``mood.gain ~ therapyCBT``) has two
-one regression coefficient for the ``therapyCBT`` variable, and a second
+parameters: there is one regression coefficient for the ``therapyCBT``
-one for the intercept.
+variable, and a second one for the intercept.
 The alternative model
 (``mood.gain ~ druganxifree + drugjoyzepam + therapyCBT``) has four
-parameters: one regression coefficient for each of the three contrasts,
+parameters: one regression coefficient for each of the three contrasts, and
-and one more for the intercept.
-So the degrees of freedom associated
+one more for the intercept.
+So the degrees of freedom associated with the
-with the *difference* between these two models is *df*\ :sub:`1` = 4 - 2 = 2.
+*difference* between these two models is *df*\ :sub:`1` = 4 - 2 = 2.

 What about the case when there does not seem to *be* a null model?
 For
 instance, you might be thinking of the *F*-test that shows up when